 I prefer keeping azaleas in their natural, more airy habit, and I think they do, too.
-That said, the first thing you want to make sure to do has nothing to do with pruning, but everything to do with choosing the right plant for the right space.
-In other words, you don’t want to plant a large azalea in front of a low window or right next to a sidewalk.
+That said, the first thing you want to make sure to do has nothing to do with pruning.
+But, it has everything to do with choosing the right plant for the right space.
+In other words, you don't want to plant a large azalea in front of a low window.
+Also, not right next to a sidewalk.
 Otherwise, you’ll have to prune things back to clear your views and/or passage, thereby creating a not-so-natural-looking azalea.
 So choose wisely.
 And if you do, you’ll not only get a more natural-looking azalea, but you’ll minimize your pruning efforts as well.
 Win-win!

-If you like a more structured look (i.e., less natural), azaleas can be sheared into more regular shapes, like a formal hedge.
+If you like a more structured look (i.e., less natural), azaleas can be sheared into more regular shapes.
+This is like a formal hedge.
 That’s best done once a year just after flowering.
-However, when you prune azaleas this way you will encourage leaves (and flowers) to grow only at the top couple of inches of the plant.
+However, when you prune azaleas this way you will encourage leaves (and flowers) to grow. (only at the top couple of inches of the plant.)
 This dense layer of foliage blocks the sun from reaching the interior, thereby shading out any leaf growth below.
-This is especially problematic if a section dies off or you’re needing to lower your azaleas down a bit because you would be left staring at what looks like a dead interior.
+This is especially problematic if a section dies off or you're needing to lower your azaleas down a bit.
+This is because you would be left staring at what looks like a dead interior.

 - Rejuvenating: As azaleas age, they can become very leggy.
-To help restore and reinvigorate these older shrubs you’ll need to consider taking more drastic measures and cut them way back.
+To help restore and reinvigorate these older shrubs you'll need to consider taking more drastic measures.
+Then cut them way back.
 This is referred to as rejuvenation or renewal pruning.
-But rest assured, one of the great things about azaleas is that they are so hardy that they can take almost anything you throw their way.
-That said, some really old shrubs may be too far gone (i.e., a third of the branches have no leaves), so your pruning efforts may not be successful.
+But rest assured, one of the great things about azaleas is that they are so hardy.
+They can take almost anything you throw their way.
+That said, some really old shrubs may be too far gone (i.e., a third of the branches have no leaves).
+Thus, your pruning efforts may not be successful.

 How to Prune Azaleas

-When it comes to actually pruning your azaleas, the key to keeping them more natural-looking is to reach into the interior to cut stems at varying heights, in somewhat of a “W” pattern.
+When it comes to actually pruning your azaleas, here's the key to keeping them more natural-looking.
+Reach into the interior to cut stems at varying heights, in somewhat of a "W" pattern.
 Each time make sure to cut at a branch point.
 Doing so will allow the sun to shine into the interior, allowing them to keep their “cloudlike” appearance.
-From time to time, step back to see how things look … and then go back in until you are pleased with your handiwork.
+From time to time, step back to see how things look.
+Then go back in until you are pleased with your handiwork.

 6. Common Azalea Questions or Challenges